Adaptive Card Renderer Specification

 The following guidance describes how each of the renderers is implemented and how to follow the same concepts to implement a renderer on any UI platform.

-This content is not finished yet and some major pieces are missing.
+This content is not finished yet.
 Check back shortly.

-Your renderer should implement a particular version of the schema.
-If you encounter a
+- A renderer MUST implement a particular version of the schema.

-AdaptiveCard that is higher than your supported version, you should render the
+AdaptiveCardthat is higher than the supported version, it MUST return the

 body is a collection of